thechompapp/chomp_pink/RULES.md

 * **Uniform Error Handling**: Implement a consistent and predictable error handling strategy across the application.
 * **Clear Documentation**: Document APIs, complex logic, and architectural decisions to aid understanding and future development.
 * **CI/CD & Code Reviews**: Leverage Continuous Integration/Continuous Deployment (CI/CD) pipelines and participate in thorough code review processes.

+Codebase Cleanup & Testing Standards
+Version 1.1 – Last Updated: [Insert Date]

+Objective
+This initiative aims to aggressively clean, refactor, and streamline the codebase with zero functional regressions.
+All changes must improve internal maintainability, reduce unnecessary weight, and keep behavior and output fully stable across environments.

+Primary Goals
+Improve readability and maintainability by simplifying structure and naming.
+Eliminate all redundant files, logic, or assets.
+Maintain current performance and UX by ensuring that refactors do not slow down build times or user interactions.

+Core Cleanup Tasks
+Identification and Removal: Locate and justify unused functions, components, services, assets, deprecated config files, and dev-only scratchpads.
+Remove large commented-out code unless mission-critical (in which case, extract to documentation).
+Flag oversized or uncompressed media for optimization or deletion.

+Reorganization: Structure files into clear, purpose-driven directories (preferably feature-based).
+Avoid nested bloat—keep hierarchy shallow and predictable.
+Standardize naming (camelCase for JS/TS, kebab-case for filenames).

+Hard Constraints
+No Mock Data
+All testing and development must use live or staging environments with real endpoints.
+Remove any mock or stub directories unless they're justified and isolated unit snapshots.

+No Mock Server Testing
+Do not use MSW, Mirage, or any fake servers.
+Validate real API responses via curl, Postman, or real UI interaction.

+No Functional Changes
+Do not change behavior, logic, or visuals.
+This is a structural and organizational pass only.

+No Style Edits
+Do not touch CSS, layout, or visual styling unless deleting unused files.
+Visual regression is not acceptable.

+Process and Deliverables
+Analysis Phase:
+Submit a markdown doc or spreadsheet outlining files to delete, rename, or move.
+Include reasons for each action.

+Implementation Phase:
+Apply changes via small, single-purpose PRs with descriptive commit messages like:

+Remove deprecated filterHelpers.js

+Group dish logic under /features/dishes/

+Verification Phase:
+Run full end-to-end checks with real APIs.
+Use logs, response validation, and UI flows to confirm nothing is broken.

+Final Report:
+Submit a changelog of deleted files, moved folders, renamed assets, and any removed dependencies.

+Code & Structure Rules
+Only edit files you’re assigned or scoped for.

+Always provide complete file updates, not diffs.

+Do not create placeholder files.

+Never delete live code unless explicitly confirmed.

+Follow global imports (e.g., @/components/...).

+Reuse, don’t rewrite.
+Match the design system and Tailwind conventions.

+React Rules
+Memoize any derived values.
+Avoid infinite loops by managing useEffect dependencies carefully.
+Use stable props, React.memo, and useCallback for performance and reliability.

+Testing Standards
+Global Requirements:
+All tests must be compact, performant, and operate only against real APIs and endpoints.
+Mocking is disallowed.
+Testing scope should reflect real usage while remaining fast and self-contained.

+Unit Tests
+Limit to pure logic only (e.g., helper functions).

+Max: 30 lines per test file.

+No API, DB, or network interaction.

+Group multiple related functions in a single test file.

+Avoid repetitive inputs—cover edge cases only.

+Integration Tests
+Cover real API/service/database flow.

+Max: 50 lines per test file.

+Use seeded data and real endpoints only.

+Validate side effects, cleanup state afterward.

+Must finish under 2 seconds per test.

+End-to-End Tests
+Simulate key user flows like login, CRUD, or search.

+Max: 75 lines per test file.

+One user journey per test.

+Always hit the full stack (frontend to DB).

+Tests must complete in under 5 seconds.

+Use direct selectors and skip animations/delays.

+Debugging and QA
+If a frontend action breaks:

+Check server logs first.

+Confirm API schema and endpoint behavior.

+Only then, investigate frontend UI issues.

+Validate all fixes with curl or Postman.
+Do not claim a task as complete unless the real response is verified and matches spec.

+Final Notes
+Be surgical.
+Every deletion must be confirmed.
+Every test must be optimized.
+If a test runs long, reduce scope or split into smaller tests.
+Always verify against live systems—never assume.

+If in doubt, ask.
+If confident, verify.
+If uncertain, halt and clarify.